VegitarianCalc/Alex_VeryReallyGoodPortfolio_BlueStamp/index.md

 **Don't forget to replace the text below with the embedding for your milestone video.
 Go to Youtube, click Share -> Embed, and copy and paste the code to replace what's below.**

-<iframe width="560" height="315" src="https://www.youtube.com/embed/y3VAmNlER5Y" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/muLqT1Jm2Yo?si=g8nGha933mwRVHtQ" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

-For your second milestone, explain what you've worked on since your previous milestone.
-You can highlight:
-- Technical details of what you've accomplished and how they contribute to the final goal
-- What has been surprising about the project so far
-- Previous challenges you faced that you overcame
-- What needs to be completed before your final milestone-->
+Since my previous milestone, I have worked on setting up and testing the camera module and the Adafruit Braincraft HAT for my TensorFlow Lite Object Detection project.
+- Properly connected and configured the Raspberry Pi Camera Module 3 to ensure it captures images correctly.
+Integrated the Adafruit Braincraft HAT to display the terminal output of the Raspberry Pi.
+- I encountered challenges in implementing the video feed from the camera to the Adafruit Braincraft HAT.
+As a solution, I utilized the main monitor on my computer, which ultimately was beneficial due to its better resolution.
+- Moving ahead, my focus will be on installing TensorFlow 2 and RPI Vision libraries on the Raspberry Pi, followed by testing the object detection capabilities.

 # First Milestone

 <iframe width="560" height="315" src="https://www.youtube.com/embed/p8tFRpc52To?si=-ktnJg8QgnNMPHI5" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>